-- Clinician Logged-In Outside Clinic (CLOC) Tool — In collaboration with WellMD & WellPhD, Stanford Medicine CMIOs at SCH and SHC developed the Clinician Logged in Outside Clinic (CLOC) assessment tool, which tracks the extent to which physicians work after hours in the ambulatory environment.
+- Clinician Logged-In Outside Clinic (CLOC) Tool — In collaboration with WellMD & WellPhD, Stanford Medicine CMIOs at SMCH and SHC developed the Clinician Logged in Outside Clinic (CLOC) assessment tool, which tracks the extent to which physicians work after hours in the ambulatory environment.

 - Free overnight meal program for SHC and SCH residents — To date, over 15,000+ overnight meals have been served to residents and fellows.

-- Ambulatory Transformation Taskforce — The ATT is providing support to physicians at SCH and SHC during the transition to virtual ambulatory care, including providing free home equipment for clinical faculty working from home.
+- Ambulatory Transformation Taskforce — The ATT is providing support to physicians at SMCH and SHC during the transition to virtual ambulatory care, including providing free home equipment for clinical faculty working from home.

 - In basket messages — There are currently major initiatives across both hospitals to address the proliferation in basket messages to physicians.
 This work includes managing patient, staff and system messages, upgrading the in-basket user interface, standardizing team-based in-basket workflows, and “Spring Cleaning” out-of-date messages.
 We look forward to sharing more about this important initiative in an upcoming spotlight.

 - Operational plan metrics — Physician well-being is now part of operational plan key metrics for Stanford Medicine, with key wellness metrics established alongside quality & safety and patient experience.